Encounter: The Killing

-Encounter: The Killing is a 2002 Indian Hindi-language crime film film directed and produced by Ajay Phansekar.
+Encounter: The Killing is a 2002 Indian Hindi-language crime film, directed and produced by Ajay Phansekar.
 It stars Naseeruddin Shah, Dilip Prabhavalkar and Tara Deshpande in pivotal roles.
 The film was released on 9 August 2002.

 Plot

 In the Mumbai Police's Crime Branch, Senior Inspector Sam Bharucha (Naseeruddin Shah) is a trustworthy police officer who diligently performs his job.
-He favors mending individuals above denouncing and punishing them.
-The movie opens with the tale of four teenage college-bound males who turned to sharpshooting as a quick source of income.
+He favors rehabilitating individuals above denouncing and punishing them.
+The movie opens with the tale of four teenage college-bound males who have turned to sharpshooting as a quick source of income.
 They escape to Shrivardhan after killing hotel owner Ramanna.
-When Martin's parents discover a large sum of money and a pistol in his backpack, they suspect their colleague of engaging in antisocial behavior.
+When the parents of Martin, one of the group, discover a large sum of money and a pistol in his backpack, they suspect their son of engaging in antisocial behavior.
 Martin confesses when they approach him, and they turn him over to the police right away.

-The three others have fled to Shrivardhan, where Inspector Bharucha chooses to capture them.
-When Inspector Bharucha gets to Shrivardhan, he gives his staff the order to arrest everyone.
-As the three lads attempt to flee, a shootout breaks out, during which Inspector Bharucha shoots Lallya and the police squad kills Sonal and Nana.
+Bharucha arrives in Shrivardhan, deciding to capture the other three of the group.
+Upon giving his staff the order to arrest everyone, the three attempt to flee and a shootout breaks out, during which Inspector Bharucha shoots Lallya and the police squad kills Sonal and Nana (two of the four teenagers).
 Throughout his lengthy career as a police officer, Inspector Bharucha has never killed anyone, therefore the knowledge that he has done so torments him.
-When he learns that Lallya was about to give himself up just before Bharucha's gun captured him, his guilt only grows.
-Lallya's body has not been claimed, however the bodies of the other two sharp shooters have been claimed by their parents and guardians.
+When he learns that Lallya was about to give himself up just before Bharucha shot him, his guilt only grows.
+Lallya's body has not been claimed, however the bodies of the other two shooters have been claimed by their parents and guardians.

 Bharucha believes that Lallya may come from a decent family and that his parents and other family members ought to be allowed to perform his funeral.
 He attempts to find Lallya's parents with the help of his staff and Kiran Jaywant (Tara Deshpande), a television news reporter.
-An old-timer from the underworld, Punappa Avadhe (Dilip Prabhavalkar) is the proprietor of a booze Den.
+An old-timer from the underworld, Punappa Avadhe (Dilip Prabhavalkar) is the proprietor of a booze den.
 By saying that he knows Lallya's family and will assist Bharucha in finding them, he deceives the police department and Inspector Bharucha.

-The movie shows the hypocrisy of the middle class, wherein their kids are involved in crimes due to a lack of parental attention, and yet the indifferent parents live in a different world, oblivious to reality, the film ends with Barucha showing dead body of Lallya to Lallya's parents who are prominentfigures in the society, after seeing lallyas body both father andmother burst into tears.
-Now Barucha wears his cooling glass showinghe is back in his active police job.
+The film ends with Bharucha showing the dead body of Lallya to Lallya's parents who are prominent figures in society.
+After seeing the body, his mother and father burst into tears.
+Now Bharucha wears his cooling glass showing he is back in his active police job.